-- Complete all required M.D. courses and requirements. - USMLE-1: the SOM requires students continuing in the MD curriculum to complete USMLE-1 in May.
-Any delay in testing must be approved by the MD/PhD director in addition to OMSA. - Be in good academic standing. - No later than the Summer semester of your Phase 1 curriculum: - Complete required compliance and safety training prior to initiating lab rotations. - Complete at least 2 Laboratory Rotations - Attend BSGP Orientation activities (required).
+- Complete all required M.D. courses and requirements.
+USMLE-1 (March) - Be in good academic standing. - During the Summer semester of your Phase 1 curriculum: - Complete required compliance and safety training prior to initiating lab rotations. - BIOM 506 (1-2 Summer): Special Topics in Biomedical Research (lab rotations) 2 credits minimum (See "Laboratory Rotations" below) - Attend BSGP Orientation activities. - During the Fall semester, enroll in the following: - BIOM 501: Fundamentals for Graduate Research 1 credit

-- Enroll in BIOM 527: Translational Science Journal Club in both Fall and Spring.
-You will continue to enroll in this course throughout your time in the program. - Identify a Research Mentor and secure a signed Mentor Agreement Form before July 15th.
-MD/PhD program funding will terminate on July 31st each year and students who have not identified a Research Mentor by this time may not be allowed to continue in the program. - Note: Mentor Agreement Form documents the source(s) of funding for the student and must be signed by the student, Research Mentor and department chair prior to bring delivered to the SOMREO (See Forms, SOMREO web site). https://hsc.unm.edu/medicine/education/reo/graduate/bsgp/bsgp-resources.html - Students failing to meet BSGP mileposts must petition the BSGP Steering Committee for continuation in the program.
+- BIOM 506 (1-2 Summer): Special Topics in Biomedical Research (lab rotations) additional lab rotations may be done if desired or necessary (2 total are required). - BIOM 525: Cell and Molecular Basis of Disease (CMBD) Journal Club 2 credits total - BIOM 527: Translational Science Journal Club 1 credit - During the Spring semester, enroll in the following: - Selective (1 Spring) - BIOM 509: Principles of Neurobiology - BIOM 510: Physiology - BIOM 514: Immunobiology - BIOM 515: Cancer Biology - BIOM 522: Experimental Methods and Design - PHRM 576/580: Molecular and Cellular Pharmacology/General Toxicology - BIOM 527: Translational Science Journal Club 1 credit - BIOM 695: Research with Research Mentor variable hours to maintain half-time status - Identify a Research Mentor and secure a signed Mentor Agreement Form before March 15th.
+BSGP funding will terminate on May 31st each year and students who have not identified a Research Mentor by this time may not be allowed to continue in the program. - Note: Mentor Agreement Form documents the source(s) of funding for the student and must be signed by the student, Research Mentor and department chair prior to bring delivered to the BREP Office (See Forms, BREP web site). - Students failing to meet BSGP mileposts must petition the BSGP Steering Committee for continuation in the program.

-- Meet all requirements for individual PhD program.
-See individual program guidelines for course requirements.
-Exceptions to course requirements must be approved by both the PhD program and the MD/PhD program. - Be in good academic standing with a cumulative GPA of greater than or equal to 3.0 and no grade less than B- in the core curriculum and selectives. - CLNS 950: Clinical Experience 1 credit Total of 40 hours of clinical time must be completed during PhD years.
-Students must take this course for at least one fall or spring SOM semester during the PhD years.
-Students must be registered in this course to participate in any clinical activities.
-The MD/PhD program recommends enrolling once annually to help keep clinical skills fresh and allow opportunities to explore potential specialties. - BIOM 527: Translational Science Club 1 credit hour in the Fall and Spring semesters.
-MD/PhD students enroll in this course for each Fall and Spring semester they are in the program. - Identify and Formally Appoint a Committee on Studies (COS) - Formal approval of the COS by PhD program Director must be secured before the last day of Fall semester (See COS selection requirements, UNM Catalog). - Hold first COS meeting no later than the end of Spring semester to review student's academic progress, discuss and formulate a Program of Studies (plans for coursework and research hours to meet student's educational and research goals), and review outline/plan for student's dissertation project. - Note that the first COS meeting need not involve a formal review of a dissertation proposal. - Committee on Studies Meeting Report must be completed and submitted to the SOMREO office after each COS meeting.
-(See Forms, SOMREO website)
+- Be in good academic standing with a cumulative GPA of greater than or equal to 3.0 and no grade less than B- in the BSGP core curriculum and selectives - During the Summer semester, enroll in BIOM 695: Research with Research Mentor variable hours to maintain half-time status - During the Fall semester, enroll in the following: - o BIOM 507: Advanced Molecular Biology 4 credits - o BIOM 508: Advanced Cellular Biology 4 credits - BIOM 527: Translational Science Journal Club 1 credit - BIOM 530: Cell and Molecular Basis of Disease (CMBD) Seminar 1 credit - o BIOM 555 (Fall or Spring): Problem-Based Research Bioethics 1 credit - BIOM 568: Clinical and Translational Investigators (CTIPS) Seminar 4 hours total are required. - BIOM 695: Research with Research Mentor variable hours to maintain half-time status - Identify and Formally Appoint a Committee on Studies (COS) - Formal approval of the COS by BSGP Program Director must be secured before the last day of Fall semester (See COS selection requirements, UNM Catalog). - Hold first COS meeting no later than the end of Spring semester to review student's academic progress, discuss and formulate a Program of Studies (plans for coursework and research hours to meet student's educational and research goals), and review outline/plan for student's dissertation project.